BackNot/mazegame/README.md

 Special ( keys ) - With those items you can unlock doors.

 ### Backpack
 You have a backpack where you can store the items you found.
-The capacity of the is limited , so plan well what you can store.
+The capacity of the bag is limited , so plan well what you can store.
 Each item has weight and the more weight the item has , the less space you will have in the bag.
 You can drop items from the backpack to free some space.

 ## Commands
 ```